fifth-postulate/postscript-whisperer/workshop/guide/src/tool/dictionary.md

 {{#include ../../image-src/aliasing.ps:4:14}}
 ```

-The code goes on to bind a procedure to the name `/box`.
+The code goes on to bind a procedure to the key `/box`.

 The procedure uses the [tip][book:exch-tip] from the variable chapter to bind the arguments to names.